Bluegrass Institute for Public Policy Solutions

-The Bluegrass Institute for Public Policy Solutions (BIPPS) is a conservative think tank which promotes itself as "an independent research and educational institution offering free-market solutions to Kentucky's most pressing problems."
+The Bluegrass Institute for Public Policy Solutions (BIPPS) is a right-wing pressure group that promotes itself as "an independent research and educational institution offering free-market solutions to Kentucky's most pressing problems."
 The institute was created and initially funded by Chris Derry, a businessman from Bowling Green, Kentucky.
 BIPPS is a member of the State Policy Network.

 Research and Agenda

 Using its website, BIPPS promotes the founding ideas of liberty, free markets, limited government and secure property rights as the basis for the future of public policy in Kentucky.